Jihadi rebels attack key military base near Mali's capital

 “As in other Sahelian countries such as Burkina Faso and Niger ... major cities including the capitals themselves, are increasingly surrounded by a steady spread of Islamist militancy that poses an ever-increasing risk and challenge to the security environment.”

-Mali has struggled to contain an Islamic extremist insurgency since 2012.
-Extremist rebels were forced from power in Mali’s northern cities with the help of a French-led military operation, but they regrouped in the desert and began attacking the Malian army and its allies.
-Insecurity has worsened with attacks in the northern and central regions.
+Mali has struggled to contain the Islamic extremist insurgency since 2012.
+Extremist rebels took control of Mali’s northern cities but were then forced out with the help of a French-led military operation.
+The jihadis regrouped in the desert and began attacking the Malian army and its allies.
+Insecurity has worsened with attacks in the northern and central regions on military targets, civilians and U.N. peacekeepers.

+The U.N. force has said more than 250 of its peacekeepers and personnel have died since 2013, making Mali the deadliest of the U.N.’s dozen peacekeeping missions worldwide.

+Last week the United Nations mission in Mali announced that Egypt will suspend its participation in the peacekeeping force by mid-August, citing deadly attacks.
+Seven Egyptian peacekeepers have been killed in Mali so far this year, according to officials.